Spaqin/spaq-in/src/posts/2025-Seychelles.md

 `youtube: https://youtu.be/lfb4tJQJ65s`

+_You know the drill - click to open it in YouTube in a separate tab.
+The second video actually went much better IMO once I got the hang of Premiere._

 ### Cat Coco Ferry and landing in Praslin

 Let me tell you this much - unlike many other aspects of the Seychelles, the Cat Coco is very punctual.